Poising on Ariadne's thread: An algorithm for computing a maximum clique in polynomial time: Ariadne: The primary sequence of iterates

-We restrict evolution of the iterates to the interior of the lower feasibility set $\mathbb{F_L}$ by means of a {\em barrier function,}\footnote{See \citep[Chapter 4]{Bertsekas} on {\em Lagrange multiplier algorithms} (see also \citep{Bertsekas-Lagr}) where barrier functions are discussed in their elementary form in conjunction with {\em interior point algorithms}.} namely, a function $\mathsf{G} : \mathbb{Y} \rightarrow \mathbb{R}$ where
+The primary mechanism by which we restrict evolution of the iterates to the interior of the lower feasibility set $\mathbb{F_L}$ is by means of two {\em barrier functions}.\footnote{See \citep[Chapter 4]{Bertsekas} on {\em Lagrange multiplier algorithms} (see also \citep{Bertsekas-Lagr}) where barrier functions are discussed in their elementary form in conjunction with {\em interior point algorithms}.} The first primary barrier function is a function $\mathsf{G} : \mathbb{Y} \rightarrow \mathbb{R}$ where